ahmohbati/SecOn/ELSA.md

 * Very fast, very scalable (each sensor has its own mysql database and sphinx index)

+* The ELSA web interface authenticates against the Sguil user database, so you should be able to login to ELSA using the same username/password you use to login to Sguil

 * For more information, please see:
 https://code.google.com/p/enterprise-log-search-and-archive/